peterbhase/peterbhase.github.io/_pages/about.md

 [Google Scholar Page](https://scholar.google.com/citations?user=FO90FgMAAAAJ&hl=en)

 ## News
+* 2024 - I graduated!
+My thesis was on "[Interpretable and Controllable Language Models](https://peterbhase.github.io/files/hase_thesis.pdf)", and you can watch my defense [here](https://www.youtube.com/watch?v=e0kIoAMqAEg&feature=youtu.be).
+I have to thank a lot of people for this, and hopefully most of them are mentioned in [these acknowledgments](https://peterbhase.github.io/files/hase_thesis.pdf#page=3).
 * 2024 - Invited talk at Stanford [NLP Seminar](https://nlp.stanford.edu/seminar/) on "Controlling and Editing Knowledge in Large Language Models" [[slides]](https://peterbhase.github.io/files/Stanford_Talk.pdf)
 * 2024 - Invited talks at OpenAI and [CHAI](https://humancompatible.ai/) (UC Berkeley) on "The Unreasonable Effectiveness of Easy Training Data for Hard Tasks
 " [[slides]](https://peterbhase.github.io/files/CHAI_Presentation.pdf)